All Episodes

 Just be honest about it.

-Um he's had this to say, which I found pretty interesting, and I want to get his final analysis as we head into uh you know tomorrow election day.
+And I want to get his final analysis as we head into tomorrow, Election Day.

 We have been given this incredible opportunity in this country to vote for the candidate of our choice.

-And if you're happy with the borders, if you're if you're if you think we're headed in the right direction, well then I guess you want Kamala Harris as your president.
+And if you're happy with the borders, if you think we're headed in the right direction, well, then I guess you want Kamala Harris as your president.

-But if you don't like defund dismantled reimagined no bail laws, if you don't like decriminalizing illegal immigration, then uh you probably want Donald Trump to be your president.
+But if you don't like defund, dismantle, reimagine no bail laws, if you don't like decriminalizing illegal immigration, then you probably want Donald Trump to be your president.

-If you've been unhappy with inflation that is persisted now for four straight years and record high interest rates we haven't seen in decades, okay, then I guess you'll vote for Kamala Harris.
+If you've been unhappy with inflation that has persisted now for four straight years and record high interest rates we haven't seen in decades, okay, then I guess you'll vote for Kamala Harris.

-If you'd like to see gas prices come down, you're probably gonna vote for Donald Trump.
+If you'd like to see gas prices come down, you're probably going to vote for Donald Trump.

-Here's Mark Howpern uh making comments on his show on those very on a lot of these issues that we're facing uh heading into tomorrow.
+Here's Mark Halperin making comments on his show on a lot of these issues that we're facing heading into tomorrow.

 Big topic today.